The Future of Customer Service & 5 Rising Customer Expectations

 Now, customers expect you to have a social media presence, phone and email support, and probably even live chat!

-Many brands are simply operating on a single social media platform – that’s mind-boggling if you really think about it.
+Many brands are simply operating on a single social media platform – that’s mind-boggling if you think about it.

 Rather than having to invest in a physical location, people are merely operating through Instagram, for example.